“Find out who you are and do it on purpose.”

 Couldn’t stop since then.

-I work mainly in watercolour.
+I work mainly in watercolour and ink.
 I love to paint places around me, something I see everyday but under different angles.

 My pictures convey my emotions and I’m happy if people feel the same way while looking at them.